jwalareddy/cs5293sp20-project3/README.md

 We can improve the accuracy of the above results using the following approaches :
 1) Better data cleaning and data preprocessing steps
 2) We could train a neural network for better classification results.
+## Finding the similarity measure
+TO find the similarity between a given cuisine and others, I used the cosine similarity coefficient.
 ## Submitting my code :
 I have also made a git tag on my repository with the latest commit :
 ~~~